PepeDuke/Duck/README.md

    func f =  @ int (){
     return 5
    }
-   f()

-   // Lambda function takes in references to resources from outside of thay are needed. func f2 = @ (){
+   // Lambda function takes in references to resources from outside if they are needed. func f2 = @ (){
      Print(f())
    }
-   f2() // prints 5
 }

+lambda l
+l.f2()  // prints 5
 ```
 ## Threading control in Duck
 threading in Duck flows rules of eventual correctness but in some cases you need to force in order execution. we can declare scope that has a $ prefix to force in order execution.
 The dollar symbol makes sort of sense as the application that needs in order execution the most is Banking.